-Other causes of testicular or scrotal symptoms
+Non-cancer causes of testicular or scrotal symptoms

 Torsion of the testicle

-In this condition, one of the testicles gets twisted inside the scrotum.
-This cuts off the blood supply to the testicle, epididymis, and other structures, leading to symptoms of sudden, severe pain in the scrotum along with swelling and redness.
-Some men also have belly pain or nausea and vomiting.
-Testicular torsion is an emergency that needs to be treated right away.
-This condition is diagnosed by ultrasound of the scrotum.
+It is often diagnosed using ultrasound of the testicle/scrotum (see our document Imaging Tests for more information about ultrasound).
+Torsion is an emergency that needs to be treated right away.
 Treatment is surgery to untwist the testicle, which restores the blood supply.
-If the torsion isn’t treated right away (within the first 6 hours), the testicle can die and will have to be removed.
+If the torsion isn’t treated right away (within about 6 hours), the testicle can die and will have to be removed.
 If it isn’t removed soon enough, it can even cause problems with the other testicle.

-Physical injury can cause pain to the area right way, or may cause slowly worsening pain and swelling later on as the scrotum fills with blood (this is known as a hematocele).
+Physical injury to the scrotum or testicle can cause pain right way, or it may cause slowly worsening pain and swelling later on as the scrotum swells or fills with blood (known as a hematocele).
 Sometimes treatment may be needed to stop the bleeding, but the problem may get better on its own.

 Infections in the scrotal area are usually caused by bacteria or viruses.

 Viral infections (like mumps) are common causes of orchitis.
-About 1 in 5 men who gets mumps as an adult will have orchitis in one or both testicles, which can lead to problems with fertility.
+About 1 in 5 men who has mumps as an adult will have orchitis in one or both testicles.
 This was much more common before children started getting a vaccine against the mumps virus.

 Kidney stones are small crystals that form in the kidneys and can become lodged in the tubes leading to the bladder (the ureters).
-They cause severe pain, most often in the back or belly.
+They can cause severe pain, most often in the back or belly.
 This pain can extend down to the scrotum.
 Many men also have nausea and vomiting.
-Blood is often found in the urine, but it may not be seen with the naked eye.
+Blood is often found in the urine, but it might not be seen with the naked eye.
 Large stones may need to be removed using surgery or other procedures.

-Last Medical Review: 06/05/2012
+Last Medical Review: 01/20/2015

-Last Revised: 06/05/2012
+Last Revised: 01/29/2015